Top 5 health benefits of olives

 What are olives?

-Olives are small, oval fruits with a hard, inedible stone in the middle that are traditionally grown across the Mediterranean, but also in California.
+Olives are small, oval fruits with a hard, inedible stone that are traditionally grown across the Mediterranean, but also in California.
 They come in varying shades of green and black, depending on when they are picked – green being unripe and black, fully ripe.

-Once picked, olives are then either made into olive oil, or they are cured and then marinated – otherwise they can taste very bitter.
-They can then be consumed whole (with the stone removed, or pitted) or they can be used in cooking.
-Black olives tend to be less bitter than green olives.
+Once picked, olives are either pressed and made into oil, or they are cured and then marinated – otherwise they taste very bitter.
+They can be consumed whole (with the stone removed, or pitted) or they can be used in cooking.

 Olives vary in taste and size depending on their variety, region, and marinade or stuffing.
-You may find olives labelled from their country such as Spanish or Greek olives, or but you may be more familiar with their specific variety name such as Kalamata, Liguria, Alfonso, Manzanilla or Nocellara.
+You may find olives labelled by country – such as Spanish or Greek – or you may be more familiar with their specific variety name, such as Kalamata.